Township Drop Box

 Thousands of recent graduates of health care programs can join the fight against COVID-19 while waiting to take licensing exams, following recent action by the state government.

-The emergency graduate licensure program was inspired by a letter sent to Gov. Murphy and state legislators by the Hazlet Township Committee in April, pointing out that local nursing students had been sidelined for months due to cancelation of their scheduled license exams during the pandemic.
+The emergency graduate licensure program was inspired by sent to Gov. Murphy and state legislators by the Hazlet Township Committee in April, pointing out that local nursing students had been sidelined for months due to cancelation of their scheduled license exams during the pandemic.
 At Brookdale Community College in Lincroft, 50 newly minted nurses were waiting to get to work.

 “The lack of this exam has sidelined this potential resource, just when nurses are needed most,” wrote Hazlet Township Committeeman James McKay, who is also a volunteer on the Hazlet First Aid squad.